 Who?
 How and why?
-Young people Young people typically do not get involved but as we are planning for the future we believe that there should be opportunities for young people to get involved.
-We therefore now go to great lengths to ensure that public consultations relating to plan-making are well publicised on a variety of social media channels and that the form of material made available is easy to digest and quick to respond to (e.g. via smartphone).
-We will also continue to seek to involve local schools and youth forums in the process and try to ensure we provide information relevant to young people which gives them opportunities to get involved.
+Young people Young people typically do not get involved but as we are planning for the future we believe there should be opportunities for young people to get involved.
+We will continue to seek to involve local schools and youth forums in the process and try to ensure we provide information relevant to young people which gives them opportunities to get involved.
 Ethnic minorities Ethnic minorities may be represented by voluntary or other organisations already on our consultation database.
-In addition, our online digital engagement platform includes a feature which allows consultation material to be made available in different languages to increase accessibility.
+In addition, we will make documents available in other languages, large print and Braille when requested.
+Please Telephone 01993 861000.
 People with disabilities People with disabilities may be represented by voluntary or other organisations already on our consultation database.
 In addition, we will make documents available in other languages, large print and Braille when requested.
 Please Telephone 01993 861000.
-All of our offices have disabled access and we will try to ensure that any community involvement events are fully accessible.
-Gypsies and Travellers We will involve the Gypsy Council and other organisations representing Gypsies, Travellers and Travelling Show People in the plan preparation process so that they are represented.
+All our offices have disabled access and we will try to ensure that any community involvement events are fully accessible.
+Gypsies and TravellersWe will involve the Gypsy Council and other organisations representing Travellers and Travelling Showpeople in the plan preparation process so are represented.
 Older people It is recognised that some older residents may find it more difficult to get involved.
-We will seek to involve organisations representing the needs of our ageing population, such as Age UK.
-Making hard copy documents easily available in local libraries can also assist.
+We will seek to involve organisations representing the needs of our ageing population, such as Age UK